Kai-Ash2k6/ECE2112_Programming-Assignment-1/README.md

     - I debugged my code multiple times and used module notes, YouTube tutorials, and other online references to understand  concepts I was not confident with.
     - This repository is part of my journey in learning basic Python programming

+###Analysis of Unpacking List Problem
+- The first element of the list is stored in `first`.
+- The last element of the list is stored in `last`.
+- All elements between the first and last are stored in `middle` using the `*` operator.
+- This shows that Python's unpacking feature allows us to separate a list into specific parts easily, which can be useful for processing sequences of data.

 -------------- How to run -------------

     1. Clone or download the repository